zaferemreocak/Artificial-Intelligence/README.md

     This repository contains 2 seperate projects.

 ## Knight's Tour Problem
+- The knight is placed on the first block of an empty board and, moving according to the rules of chess, must visit each square exactly once.
 - Different approaches to solve the Knight's Tour Problem.
 Breadth-first, Deep-first, Deep-first with heuristic search algorithms are implemented to find a legit solution.

 ## Maximum Weighted Independent Set Problem